-The Chronic Disease Prevention Branch includes several programs to address chronic diseases including arthritis, asthma, chronic obstructive pulmonary disease (COPD), colorectal cancer (CRC), community health action teams, diabetes, heart disease, lung cancer, osteoporosis, pediatric cancer, and stroke.
+The Chronic Disease Prevention Branch includes several programs to address chronic diseases including arthritis, asthma, chronic obstructive pulmonary disease, colorectal cancer, community health action teams, diabetes, heart disease, lung cancer, osteoporosis, pediatric cancer and stroke.
 The branch programs focus on activities through the following strategic areas:

 - Increasing access to clinical preventive services such as screenings and health systems change;